-Oranges are big business in Spain, with the eastern province of Valencia topping the charts in production.
+Oranges are big business in Spain.
+Andalucia topping the charts in production ahead of Valencia since 2019.
 However, the “naranjo” (orange tree), its blossoms and its fruits have a long tradition in Andalucia with Moorish poets singing their praises in Islamic Spain and historians reminding us that these trees were also valued by Greeks and Romans who surely cultivated them in their Iberian colonies.

 Citrus trees – and that includes lemons – are cultivated commercially mainly in the Andalucian provinces of Málaga, Seville, Granada and Huelva.
 However, you’ll find these trees in patios and farms throughout the region.